Rust-GCC/gccrs/gcc/doc/libgdiagnostics/topics/compatibility.rst

           locked-down at this time.

 API compatibility is achieved by extending the API rather than changing it.
-For ABI compatiblity, we avoid bumping the SONAME, and instead use symbol versioning to tag each symbol, so that a binary linked against libgdiagnostics.so is tagged according to the symbols that it uses.
+For ABI compatibility, we avoid bumping the SONAME, and instead use symbol versioning to tag each symbol, so that a binary linked against libgdiagnostics.so is tagged according to the symbols that it uses.